MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/data-residency.md

 ## Data residency in the EU Geo (Preview)

 Yammer data residency in the EU Geo is in Preview.
-Once Preview is finished:
- - The country you enroll in Office 365 from will determine which Geo your network is associated with.
- - For a new Yammer Enterprise network, Microsoft will store Yammer message bodies and files in legacy Yammer Groups at rest in the Yammer Enterprise network Geo.

 ### Features not available for Yammer networks in the EU Geo